West Canberra Wanderers FC: 2015 Inaugural season

 On 12 April 2015, Woden-Weston FC took to the field away from home for their maiden men's first grade ACT NPL match against Tigers FC relinquishing a one-goal lead to lose narrowly 2-1.

 On 24 April 2015, Woden-Weston played their inaugural home match at Woden Park against Tuggeranong United in what was billed as the Southside derby and was the inaugural match for the Mount Taylor Cup.
-Under the flood-lights the Woden-Weston boys secured an historic first victory for the club in a crushing 4–0 victory.
+Under the flood-lights Woden-Weston had its first victory, 4–0.
 Both Pepe Varga and Tim Anderson scored braces in the match, enabling the players to lift the newly created Mount Taylor Cup.

 2016 season

 On 2 November 2015, Woden Weston FC appointed Martin Lategui as men's head coach along with a number of other coaching appointments for the 2016 season.

 On 13 May 2016, after five matches in charge, Martin Lategui quit as head coach of Woden-Weston.
-Club president, Steve Rohan-Jones stressed philosophical differences on how the first team is run was the main reason for the split.
+Club president, Steve Rohan-Jones said the main reason for the split was a difference in philosophy in how the first team was run.
 Technical Director Rey Castro was appointed interim Head Coach for the remainder of the 2016 season.

-While only the club's second season this was a fairly successful season, with the clubs NPL u/13s winning the grandfinal to clinch the championship.
+While only the club's second season, it was fairly successful, with the clubs NPL u/13s winning the grand final to clinch the championship.